Short-range nuclear forces in singlet channels: Evolution of subleading counterterms

 \subsection{Distorted-wave counterterms}

-The third class of diagrams are insertions of irreducible multiple pion exchanges into LO, that is, pion exchanges sandwiched between distorted waves--- the LO wave functions, $\psi_k$.
-The counterterms to absorb the divergences of these diagrams are called distorted-wave counterterms.
+Diagrams of the third class are insertions of irreducible multiple-pion exchanges into LO; that is, pion exchanges sandwiched between distorted waves--- the LO wave functions, $\psi_k$.
+The counterterms to absorb the divergences of these diagrams are called by us distorted-wave counterterms.

 Coordinate space provides the best stage for qualitative discussion of distorted-wave UV divergences.
-Any reasonable UV regulator will roughly separate radial coordinate into two parts: the inside, $0 < r \lesssim \Lambda^{-1}$, and the outside, $\Lambda^{-1} \lesssim r < \infty$.
+Any reasonable UV regulator will roughly separate radial coordinates into two parts: the inside, $0 < r \lesssim \Lambda^{-1}$, and the outside, $\Lambda^{-1} \lesssim r < \infty$.
 Details of the regulator decide how sharp the separation is.
-When contact interactions are present at LO, such as in both $S$ waves, the inside and outside part of the LO wave function, $\psi_k^\text{in}$ and $\psi_k^\text{out}$, are respectively subject to the LO contact potential and OPE.
+When contact interactions are present at LO, such as in both $S$ waves, the inside and outside parts of the LO wave function, $\psi_k^\text{in}$ and $\psi_k^\text{out}$, are respectively subject to the LO contact potential and OPE.
 The LO contact potential and OPE have different short-distance structures, which result in different short-distance behaviors of $\psi_k^\text{in}$ and $\psi_k^\text{out}$.
 For instance, as shown in, e.g., Refs.~\cite{Phillips:1996ae, Scaldeferri:1996nx}, $\psi_k^\text{out}(r)$ in $\cs{1}{0}$ has an irregular component diverging like $\sim 1/r$ near $r \sim \Lambda^{-1}$, which differs very much from a free spherical wave.
-However, since the LO contact potential is always well defined upon regularization, the inside wave function $\psi_k^\text{in}$ is not drastically different from a free spherical wave.
+On the other hand, since the LO contact potential is always well defined upon regularization, the inside wave function $\psi_k^\text{in}$ is not drastically different from a free spherical wave.

 The distorted-wave matrix element of a subleading contact potential, $\langle \psi_k| V_S^{\text{sub}} | \psi_k \rangle$, is dominated by the integration over the inside region.
 Since $\psi_k^\text{in}(r)$ behaves similarly to a free wave at short distance, $\langle \psi_k| V_S^{\text{sub}} | \psi_k \rangle$ is expected to be as UV singular as its free-wave counterpart, i.e., $\langle \text{plane wave}| V_S^{\text{sub}} | \text{plane wave} \rangle$.